-- (15) Any person who attends an establishment listed in subregulation 12(b) and (c) for in-house services, and who knows or ought reasonably to have known or suspected such attendance is prohibited, commits an offence and is, on conviction, liable to a fine or imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (16) Gatherings at auctions are not permitted until 11 July 2021 after which this provision will be reviewed. - (17) Sporting activities, including both professional and non-professional matches, by recognised sporting bodies are allowed, subject to strict adherence to the times of operation as provided for in regulation 17(3) and the following: - (a) Directions for sports matches issued by the Cabinet member responsible for sport after consultation with the Cabinet member responsible for health; - (b) only journalists, radio, television crew, security personnel, emergency medical services, and the necessary employees employed by the owners of the venue of the sport match, are allowed at the venue of the sport match; - (c) only the required number of players, match officials, support staff and medical crew required for the sport match, are allowed at the venue of the sport match; - (d) no spectators are allowed at the venue of the sports match; and - (e) international sport events involving countries with a low or medium COVID-19 infection and transmission rate are allowed. - (18) An owner or operator of a sporting facility must, when sporting activities contemplated in subregulation (17) take place, ensure compliance with the prohibition on spectators contemplated in subregulation 17(d). - (19) An owner or manager of a sporting facility who fails to comply with subregulation (18), commits an offence and is, on conviction, liable to a fine or imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (20) Any person who, as a spectator, attends a sporting facility when sporting activities contemplated in subregulation (17) take place, commits an offence and is, on conviction, liable to a fine or imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (21) An enforcement officer must, where a gathering in contravention of the regulations takes place- - (a) order the persons at the gathering to disperse immediately; and - (b) if the persons refuse to disperse, take appropriate action, which may, subject to the Criminal Procedure Act, 1977 (Act No. 51 of 1977), include the arrest and detention of any person at the gathering. - (22) A convener of a faith based, religious, social, political or cultural gathering who fails to comply with subregulation (3) and (4), commits an offence and is, on conviction, liable to a fine or imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (23) Any person who attends a faith based, religious, social, political or cultural gathering and who knows or ought reasonably to have known or suspected that it is prohibited commits an offence and is, on conviction, liable to a fine or imprisonment for a period not exceeding six months or to both such fine and imprisonment.
+- (11) An owner or manager of an establishment listed in subregulation (10)(a) and (b) must ensure compliance with these Regulations. - (12) An owner or manager of an establishment listed in subregulation (10)(a) and (b), who fails to comply with these Regulations, commits an offence and is, on conviction, liable to a fine or imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (13) Gatherings at agricultural and game auctions are allowed, subject to strict adherence to all health protocols, social distancing measures and directions issued by the relevant Cabinet member, in consultation with the Cabinet member responsible for health. - (14) Sporting activities, including both professional and non-professional matches, by recognised sporting bodies are allowed, subject to strict adherence to the times of operation as provided for in regulation 17(3) and the following: - (a) Directions for sports matches issued by the Cabinet member responsible for sport after consultation with the Cabinet member responsible for health; - (b) only journalists, radio, television crew, security personnel, emergency medical services, and the necessary employees employed by the owners of the venue of the sport match, are allowed at the venue of the sport match; - (c) only the required number of players, match officials, support staff and medical crew required for the sport match, are allowed at the venue of the sport match; - (d) no spectators are allowed at the venue of the sports match; and - (e) international sport events involving countries with a low or medium COVID-19 infection and transmission rate are allowed. - (15) An owner or operator of a sporting facility must, when sporting activities contemplated in subregulation (14) take place, ensure compliance with the prohibition on spectators contemplated in subregulation (14)(d). - (16) An owner or manager of a sporting facility who fails to comply with subregulation (15), commits an offence and is, on conviction, liable to a fine or imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (17) Any person who, as a spectator, attends a sporting facility when sporting activities contemplated in subregulation (14) take place, commits an offence and is, on conviction, liable to a fine or imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (18) An enforcement officer must, where a gathering in contravention of the regulations takes place- - (a) order the persons at the gathering to disperse immediately; and - (b) if the persons refuse to disperse, take appropriate action, which may, subject to the Criminal Procedure Act, 1977 (Act No. 51 of 1977), include the arrest and detention of any person at the gathering. - (19) A convener of a faith based, religious, social, political or cultural gathering who fails to comply with subregulation (2) and (3), commits an offence and is, on conviction, liable to a fine or imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (20) Any person who attends a faith based, religious, social, political or cultural gathering and who knows or ought reasonably to have known or suspected that it is prohibited, commits an offence and is, on conviction, liable to a fine or imprisonment for a period not exceeding six months or to both such fine and imprisonment.